 Student Leaves A Note For Her Roommate To Clean After Their ESA Dog, Gets Aggressive Reactions

 Just ask ESA animal owners… It's their ticket to take their pets to places where pets are not allowed.
-Just proclaim your pet to be ESA, and the doors are open to you.
+Just proclaim your pet to be an ESA, and the doors are open to you.

-But even then, it doesn’t have the legal rights a service dog has.
+But even then, it doesn’t have the legal rights that a service dog has.
 Because service dogs enable their owners to function, they are allowed even in places that don’t allow pets.

 I'm seriously introverted and shy, so talking to new people is hard for me.
-I opted to leave notes if necessary for my roommates to read.
+I opted to leave notes, if necessary, for my roommates to read.
 One of my roommates has a small ESA dog.
 In our common area, there is a puppy pee pad soaked with urine and with dried dog feces on it.

 So I left a note near it, saying, "Hi!
 This is gross and unhealthy.
 Please clean it up!
 Thanks."
-I recently got a reply stuck on my door, saying, "No need to be rude.
+I recently received a reply stuck on my door, saying, "No need to be rude.
 Mind your business.
 DO NOT leave a note like this again!"

 Now OP turns to the Internet to find out if she is right here.
 Take a look at this interesting story: